jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 ## What is the need for stream processing in the real world?
 We used to have an architecture of monoliths which talk to a central database.
 They used to be generally really big codes and this caused some issues.
 The trend these days is to work towards microservices (think of now as many data sources).
 In a microservice architecture, we have many small applications.
 They do need to talk to each other (maybe through APIs, message pass, central database).
 This works as long as your data size isn't that large, but with more microservices and increasing data you need a streaming service which allows microservices to communicate to each other.
 So a microservice writes to a Kafka topic (which are in terms of events).
 Then another microservice can read the messages from the topics.
 Kafka also allows microservices to work closely with a database (CDC, change data capture part of Kafka Connect).
 In CDC the database writes to a Kafka topic and then the microservices read from the topics.

+# Confluent Cloud
+Confluent Cloud will allow us to have a Kafka Cluster that is connected to Confluent Cloud.
+It is free for 30-days and we can connect it to our Google Cloud account.